danparizher/Pax-Academia/cogs/README.md

   - `alerts-list`
 - Description:
   - Create alerts for keywords, such as when your name is mentioned.
-  - You can add a new alert for a certain keyword, remove a preexisting alert, and list all alerts created.
+  - You can add a new alert for a particular keyword, remove a preexisting alert, and list all alerts created.
   - All alerts are stored in the database created by [`/util/db_builder.py`](/util/db_builder.py).

 ## DeepL